 Joe Sullivan New Solos by an Old Master (1953) Sullivan was a big jazz star in the Swing Era, but like so many others, faded from view.
 Released in 1955, this disc must be one of the earliest stride piano recitals on 12-inch LP.
 Sullivan is already past his prime, but it’s still a good listen, showcasing his aggressive “spanking” of clusters in the right hand, which oddly foreshadow Don Pullen.
 There are remakes of his biggest hits “Gin Mill Blues” and “Little Rock Getaway” and a pretty good boogie woogie, “Farewell to Riverside.”

-Piano Ragtime of the Forties (undated, probably mid-70s) (It looks like the title of the LP is “Pork and Beans” but the cover is a picture of the sheet music to the Luckey Roberts composition).
-There were exceptions, but a kind of basic division in the 20th century ragtime players was easy to make, the black originators and the white followers.
+Piano Ragtime of the Forties (1973) (It looks like the title of the LP is “Pork and Beans” but the cover is a picture of the sheet music to the Luckey Roberts composition).
+There were exceptions, but a kind of basic division in the 20th century ragtime players is easy to make, the black originators and the white followers.

 Like his composerly contemporaries William Albright, William Bolcom, and Gunther Schuller, Jasen was impressed with the published score.
 Indeed, the cover of this LP, a picture of sheet music, confirms this attitude.
 At that time there was no computer-assisted transcription, which would have been another barrier to learning this music by ear.

-After all, these are some of our great American composers, and conservatory students should step away from those tired Gershwin preludes and deal with some of this serious piano repertoire instead.
+After all, these are some of our greatest American musicians.
+Our conservatory students should step away from those tired Gershwin preludes and deal with some of this serious piano repertoire instead.

 Burt Bales New Orleans Ragtime (1973?)
 Another great pianist.
 Bales’s covers of classic Jelly Roll Morton are unforced and swinging.
 Perhaps even better are a pair of ruthless servings of Scott Joplin, “Original Rags” and “Maple Leaf Rag.”
 Talk about two-fisted.
 Dimly recorded.

 Paul Lingle Dance of the Witch Hazels and The Legend of Lingle (1951).
 Burt Bales can be heard paired with Paul Lingle on a on a 1957 LP, They Tore My Playhouse Down, which is easy to find on CD and highly recommended to two-fisted enthusiasts.
 Bales is a straight swinger, while Lingle has something mysterious and poetic in his conception, perhaps not far from Art Hodes.
 My favorite is “Yellow Dog Blues,” with a big “wrong” low note in the arrangement.

-The two LPs worth of casual tracks recorded on the job at the Jug Club are not as worthy as the studio performances on They Tore My Playhouse Down.
-“Louisiana Rag” by Leon M. Block is obviously being read from the sheet music (apparently Lingle carried stacks of the stuff around to the gigs) but it’s got a certain feel that is undeniable.
-A “new” piece like Harry Warren’s “September in the Rain” (from 1937) is more anonymous, that’s just normal cocktail music.
-It’s more valuable to hear Lingle play Joplin’s “Original Rags” or George Thomas’s “Muscle Shoals Blues.”
+The two LPs worth of casual tracks recorded by Lingle on the job at the Jug Club are not as worthy as the studio performances on They Tore My Playhouse Down.
+“Louisiana Rag” by Leon M. Block is obviously being read from the sheet music (apparently Lingle carried stacks of the stuff around to the gigs) but it’s got a certain charismatic feel that is undeniable.
+A “new” piece like Harry Warren’s “September in the Rain” (from 1937) is more anonymous, that’s just normal cocktail music; it’s more valuable to hear Lingle play Joplin’s “Original Rags” or read the sheet to George Thomas’s “Muscle Shoals Blues.”

 Ellis Larkins A Smooth One (1977).
-In the 70s, Larkins was someone who helped make New York New York, a smooth stylist in the piano rooms with a local reputation but not perhaps a name known to the jazz world at large.
+In the 70s, Larkins was known to hip New Yorkers as a smooth stylist in the piano rooms.
 His big influence was Teddy Wilson, so he naturally pairs with Hank Jones, but he also has surreal moments like Earl Hines, and can rhythm guitar out in the left like Erroll Garner.
 The tracks with George Duvivier and J.C.
 Heard are enjoyable but the two solos, Benny Carter’s “Blues in My Heart” and Larkins’s own “C. E. B.,” define an idiosyncratic talent.
 The left hand stuff Larkins does here is simply outrageous, full tenths the whole time, enabling the whole piano to resonate from top to bottom.

 Hazel Scott After Hours (1980).
-Hazel Scott is back in the news. thanks to a mesmerizing 1943 novelty performance on two pianos, which Alicia Keyes saw YouTube and emulated for a performance at the Grammys.
+Hazel Scott is back in the news thanks to a mesmerizing 1943 novelty act with two pianos, which Alicia Keyes saw YouTube and emulated for a performance at the Grammys.

-They called “After Hours” the “Black National Anthem” at one point, everyone had to play in it the ’40s and ’50s.
-In the the opening stanza Scott is all the way in the low register, a great effect.
+They called Avery Parrish’s “After Hours” the “Black National Anthem” at one point, everyone had to play in it the ’40s and ’50s.
+In the opening stanza Scott is all the way down in the bottom register, a great effect.
 Two unaccompanied choruses setting up “St. Louis Blues” is an album highlight, and makes one wish for a larger Scott discography.

 Sir Roland Hanna Sir Elf (1973) and A Gift From the Magi (1978).
-Hanna was a modern jazz pianist, but he was also interested playing the whole instrument and creating a language where nothing was missing in a solo recital.
+Hanna was a modern jazz pianist, but he was also interested playing the whole instrument and creating a unaccompanied language where nothing was missing.
 Past a certain tempo, Hanna’s left keeps a half-tempo feel, so it never really opens up into a Harlem stride thing.
-Still, like Jaki Byard and Hank Jones, Hanna brought aand unforced and uncliched “two fisted” feel to mainstream post-bop piano.
+Still, Hanna brought an unforced and unclichéd “two-fisted” feel to mainstream post-bop piano.
 A unique and underrated voice.

 Hampton Hawes The Challenge (1968) and Tommy Flanagan Alone Too Long (1977).
-In terms of working on a solo piano approach, Hank Jones and Roland Hanna were somewhat unusual of their peer group.
-The solo LPs by the impeccable beboppers Hampton Hawes and Tommy Flanagan might have something missing, or at least the titles suggest that the success of these ventures were in doubt: The Challenge, Alone Too Long.
+In terms of a dedicated solo piano approach, Hank Jones and Roland Hanna were somewhat unusual of their peer group.
+The solo LPs by the impeccable beboppers Hampton Hawes and Tommy Flanagan might have something missing.
+Even the album titles suggest how the success of these ventures were in doubt: The Challenge, Alone Too Long.

 Hawes plays a light time in his left, usually a walking bass line, which is arguably not quite meaty enough to support the quicksilver brilliance of his right.
-Flanagan’s recital mostly offers ballads, and when the goes into a faster tempo he relies on the sustain pedal more than he would with a bassist.
+Flanagan’s recital mostly offers ballads; when he goes into a faster tempo, Flanagan relies on the sustain pedal more than he would with a bassist.

 If you love Hawes or Flanagan, there’s still plenty to enjoy here, but neither disc would be a good gateway album.
 In the context of everyone else on this page, these bop masters show that they are not really two-fisted.